Lora L. Duzyk

 financial interest for these brokers, JPA’s and preferred law firms.
 These

-along with premium prices in many cases with lower benefits.
-The insurance
+premium prices in many cases with lower benefits.
+The insurance companies

-companies recoup the kickbacks paid to marsh & Marsh and McLennan,
+recoup the kickbacks paid to marsh & Marsh and McLennan, Keenan and Driver

-Keenan and Driver by higher insurance prices passed on to the public
+by higher insurance prices passed on to the public agencies.
+Whereby,

-insurance apart from the JPA’s.
-No insurance company can do business in
+apart from the JPA’s.
+No insurance company can do business in California without

-California without belonging to one of the three “insurance brokers.”
-The
+belonging to one of the three “insurance brokers.”
+The insurance brokers have

 (End of quote of commenter to this blog.)

-they helped bring down the US economy in 2008 with their credit default
+helped bring down the US economy in 2008 with their credit default derivatives.

-Education-JPA.
-Diane Crosier is the Executive Director of the SDCOE-JPA,
+JPA.
+Diane Crosier is the Executive Director of the SDCOE-JPA, and she works

 Diane Crosier then goes on to represent SELF when the other JPAs come

-the bottom or the people at the top?
-There is some evidence that the
+bottom or the people at the top?
+There is some evidence that the person in

-person in charge is Stutz Artiano Shinoff & Holtz attorney Daniel Shinoff,
+charge is Stutz Artiano Shinoff & Holtz attorney Daniel Shinoff, whom Diane

-whom Diane Crosier most often selects to represent school districts in San
+Crosier most often selects to represent school districts in San Diego.

 Lora Duzyk blog posts